gharials/dev-path/docs/internet-web/network-internet-basics.md

 ### Locating a computer in a network (routing)

-In a network not all hosts (computers) are connected directly to each other; a host usually needs to reach another host via a number of intermediate hosts (_hops_ in networking terminology); each intermediate host _relays_ the data sent by the original host.
-Before exchanging data with another host in a network, the destination host has to be located in the network and a _route_ (consisting of intermediate hosts or hops) has to be found between them; the process is called _routing_.
+In a network not all hosts (computers) are connected directly to each other; a host usually needs to reach another host via a number of intermediate hosts, called _hops_ in networking terminology; each intermediate host _relays_ the data sent by the original host.
+Before exchanging data with another host in a network, the destination host has to be located in the network and a _route_, consisting of intermediate hosts or hops, has to be found between them; the process is called _routing_.

 !!! info
     You can print the route between your host and another with the `tracert` (trace route) command.
 Here follows an example that lists the hops to reach `google.com`: